One of the questions I’m asked most is what my speaking fee is for any given event. I don’t often have a “stock” answer. Why?

 This approach relies heavily on analytics and insights.
 We must know our effectiveness as a speaker in acquiring customers from events, measured with tools like web analytics, marketing automation, etc. We must know our cost of acquisition outside of speaking.
 We ideally would know the lifetime value of our customers.
 If we’re speakers as a profession, we should be measuring on the number of new speaking opportunities (and their revenue value) from previous events.

-It is entirely possible that an event’s audience is so valuable to us from an acquisition perspective that our speaking fee should be travel and expenses only.
+It is entirely possible that an event’s audience is so valuable to us from an acquisition perspective that our speaking fee should be expenses only; for virtual events, this may mean speaking entirely for free.

 How do we value an event we’ve never spoken at before?
 If we understand the audience, who is at the event, we could reasonably infer our performance from previous events to similar audiences.
 For example, I’ve seen many of the same faces at B2B marketing events; I’ve seen many at social media marketing events.
 I could baseline my likely outcome from a new event based on previous similar audiences.